Published 5 Sep 2023

 - Use the right tool for the job

 Hand and power tools are made differently depending on its function.
 Choosing the tool appropriate for the job is necessary to avoid incidents and injuries.
-For example, a chisel is made for carving or cutting materials such as wood, stone, or metal, and using it any other way is not efficient or ideal and can lead to injury.
-If you will use a chisel as a replacement screwdriver, the tip may break and fly off, which might hit an employee and cause minor injury or even blindness.
+For example, using a chisel as a replacement screwdriver may cause the tip to break and fly off, possibly inflicting eye injuries.

 - Examine each tool for damage before use and do not use damaged tools

-Checking and inspecting of hand and power tools before commencing work is crucial to determine defective or damaged equipment.
-Failing to check for damages can be onerous for both the business and its employees.
-Damaged equipment can also cause severe injuries such as cuts, punctures, blindness, electrical shock, or skin infection due to scrapes and abrasions.
+Checking and inspecting hand and power tools before commencing work is crucial in detecting defective or damaged equipment.
+Damaged equipment can cause both minor and major injuries such as cuts, punctures, blindness, electrical shock, or skin infection due to scrapes and abrasions.

-One of the employers’ responsibilities is to communicate and train employees to not use damaged tools.
+One of the employers’ responsibilities is to ensure that employees never use damaged tools.
 Equipment should help employees easily perform their tasks and not put them in danger.
 Damaged tools can be hazardous and have the potential to put your business at risk.

 - Operate tools according to the manufacturers’ instructions